PulkitRawat/Resume_qa/README.md

-│── train/                    # Training data for embedding model │── validation/               # Validation data for embedding model │── test/                     # Test data for embedding model
+│── train/                    # Training data for embedding model │── validation/               # Validation data for embedding model │── test/                     # Test data for embedding model │── pdf_extractor.ipynb       # reference to change/test pdf extraction step
+│── qa.ipynb                  # reference to test/change the code in notebook
 ```

 This project provides an efficient, domain-specific AI assistant for answering questions from resumes.
 Ensure proper fine-tuning and model integration for optimal results.